gwenjo/mario-memory/README.md

 -  For the color selection I have used adobe color.
 [Click here](readme-documents/adobe-color.jpg) to see the color pallet.

 **[W3School](https://www.w3schools.com/)**
+The closing window for the instruction message I used w3schools.

 **[Bootstrap](https://getbootstrap.com/)**
 -	For the navbar I used Bootstrap.